 For the first day of this itinerary for Copenhagen, it’s best to get acquainted with the city.
 It’s also wise to hit the biggest, most important spots first.
 That way if you only have one day in Copenhagen, you won’t feel like you’ve missed out on anything.

 Strøget Street is the best place to start your Copenhagen trip itinerary.
+If you haven’t booked your accommodation yet, this is the best place to stay in Copenhagen, especially for first-time visitors.
 This long pedestrian street is abundant in stores, shops, and restaurants.
-From budget clothing to boutique jewelry or whatever you’re looking for, you’ll find it here!
+From budget clothing to boutique jewellery or whatever you’re looking for, you’ll find it here!

 Enjoy a scrumptious breakfast, then meander down the street and enjoy some window shopping.
 You’ll find a variety of branded stores, such as Prada, Louis Vuitton, and Gucci.
 There are also more affordable options like H&M and Zara.